jbcodeforce/java-studies/docs/index.md

 ### Maven building jars with dependency

-First you need to declare to use the assembly plugin, in the
+First you need to declare to use the assembly plugin

 ```xml
 <build>